PlanktoScope/forklift/reference.md

 ## Introduction

-Forklift is a declarative software package management system for uniformly distributing, deploying, and configuring software as [Docker Compose applications](https://docs.docker.com/compose/) on single-host Docker environments.
+Forklift is a declarative software package management system for uniformly distributing, deploying, and configuring software as [Docker Compose applications](https://docs.docker.com/compose/) on Docker hosts.
 Its design is heavily inspired by the Go programming language's module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of Forklift are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.

-## Pallets, packages, and versions
+## Repositories, packages, and versions

-A Forklift *pallet* is a collection of software configuration packages which are tested, released, distributed, and upgraded together.
-Pallets are how PlanktoScopes manage software installations and configurations.
-Pallets may be downloaded directly from Git repositories hosted on GitHub.
-A pallet is identified by a [*pallet path*](#pallet-paths), which is declared in a `forklift-pallet.yml` file.
-The *pallet root directory* is the directory that contains the pallet's `forklift-pallet.yml` file.
+A Forklift *repository* is a collection of software configuration packages which are tested, released, distributed, and upgraded together.
+Packages are how PlanktoScopes manage software installations and configurations.
+A Forklift repository is just a Git repository hosted at a stable location on the internet (e.g. on GitHub), with a special configuration file declaring the repository.
+A repository is identified by a [*repository path*](#repository-paths), which is declared in a `forklift-repository.yml` file at the root of the repository.

 A Forklift *package* is a configuration of a software application which can be deployed on a Docker host.
-Each package within a pallet specifies the prerequisites and consequences of its deployment on the host.
+Each package within a repository specifies the prerequisites and consequences of its deployment on the host.
 Typically, a package declares some or all of the following:

 - A Docker Compose application which will be deployed on the Docker host.
 - A set of optional [*features*](#package-features) which may be enabled for the deployment.
 Features control the functionalities or behavior of the *package deployment*, which is fully and uniquely specified by declaring the name of the deployment, the package to deploy, and the features to enable in the deployment.
 Thus, a single package may be instantiated in multiple distinct deployments (each with different configurations) on a Docker host.
 Features work by modifying the specification of the Docker Compose file.